jehna/wikigolf/README.md

 - Limits the search to maximum of 5 steps
   - With an average page having ~30 links to other pages, this means the 5 steps should cover the whole wikipedia over 33 times

+## Deploying

+This project can be deployed to Heroku, with same environment variables that you're using locally.

+You can use Github Actions (or any other CI) to keep your porject up-to-date with periodic data updates

+### Setup CI

+1. Create a service account to Google Cloud with at least the BigQuery Admin permission and download the `secrets.json` file to your computer.
+2.

 ## Contributing